A BIG HEART AND A CLEAR VISION

 Joachim Herz set out the statutes in detail while he was still alive, defining the Foundation’s mission statement as the promotion of education, science, and research.
-Due to his death in an accident in May 2008, he was unable to witness the setting up of the Foundation.
-Despite her grief at his premature passing, Petra Herz had no doubt about bringing to life their shared idea of a charitable foundation.
+Due to his death in an accident in May 2008, he was unable to witness the establishment of the Foundation.
+Despite her grief at his premature passing, Petra Herz had no doubts about bringing to life their shared idea of a charitable foundation.

 On July 24, 2008, the Joachim Herz Stiftung was recognized as the 1,100th charitable foundation to be set up in Hamburg.
 It is not only named after its founder but also reflects his beliefs.
-As originally planned and envisaged by Joachim and Petra Herz, the Foundation’s charitable work is based on the following guiding principles: living freely, promoting personal responsibility and initiative, and supporting those who want to better themselves.
+As originally planned and envisaged by Joachim and Petra Herz, the Foundation’s charitable work is based on the following guiding principles: live freely, promote personal responsibility and initiative and support those who want to better themselves.

 A Pair of Sneakers behind the Back Seat

-Located at the bottom of the Foundation’s “tower” is the founder’s old and much-loved Volkswagen Transporter.
+Located at the base of the Foundation’s “tower” is the founder’s old and much-loved VW-bus.
 This has become a kind of “Foundation-mobile” and is borrowed by employees as and when they need it.
 Behind the back seat is a pair of old sneakers – just one of the many tangible reminders of a generous, unconventional, and truly unique man: Joachim Herz.